ubclaunchpad/Essentially/README.md

 ## Contributing

 Everyone is welcome to contribute to the project.
-You can contribute two ways:
+You can contribute via two ways:

-- you can give us feedback by using `Essentially` and if submit feature requests orr bugs in the `Issues` section of thise repository
+- you can give us feedback by using `Essentially` and submit feature requests or bug reports in the `Issues` section of this repository
 - Alternatively, if you see an open issue you'd like to work on, comment on the issue to be assigned and fork the repository.
 Once you've resolved the issue, make a PR and one of the team members can review